-- The consolidation team: - The central financial control team.
+- The consolidation team, - The central financial control team.

-This team relies on management controllers, based in each Business Area, reporting to the Group in its ten geographical areas.
+This team relies on financial controllers, based in each Business Area, reporting to the Group in its ten geographical areas.

-In addition, each of the Activities benefits from a dedicated management controller.
+In addition, each of the Activities benefits from a dedicated financial controller.

-The Group endeavours to lead this network via international meetings and on-going training of accountants and management controllers.
+The Group endeavours to lead this network via international meetings and on-going training of accountants and financial controllers.